 Step 4: Click the square root symbol, then click the Insert button.
 You can then click Close to close this window.

-As you saw on that last option, there are a ton of other symbols that you can add in Word.
+As you saw on that last option, there are a ton of other math symbols that you can add in Word from the symbols dialog box.
 For example, find out how to add a check mark in Word if you have need for that symbol as well.

 Adding a square root in Word will allow you to show the symbol for the purposes of display but, like other mathematical operators that you can add to Word, it doesn’t allow you to perform any calculations.
 So while any of the methods above allow you to get that sqrt symbol in Word, you aren’t going to be able to determine its value.